 All studies and no socializing is boring but too much socializing can bring you poor marks too.
 Keep everything in moderation.

-As Eduncle team has interviewed many JAM Toppers, we’ve found one thing in common.
+As the Eduncle team has interviewed many JAM Toppers, we’ve found one thing in common.
 They all use social media very wisely.
-They are not the ones, who have their heads buried under books, but they are not the ones who use internet wisely.
+They are not the ones, who have their heads buried under books, but they are not the ones who use internet all the time.
 They know when to stop scrolling through feeds.